Changing Rooms in the Residence Halls: Policies

 - If you are changing rooms, please have the courtesy to talk with your roommates

 - If you are moving to a different building on campus, there may be a price difference and change in meal plan.
 Any changes will be pro-rated based on when the room change occurs.
-Current room and board charges may be found online
+Current charges can be found on Room and Board Prices

 - Once you have completed your move, please take the time to introduce yourself to your new Resident Assistant

 - Students are responsible for contacting the Campus Mail Center of any change in location to ensure that there are no delays in delivering your mail